ioannismihailidis/venvBuilderTD/README.md

 ## Requirement
 - git
 - Touchdesigner 2023.xxxx
-- Cuda GPU (with some tiny modifcation the example works also on non cuda devices)
+- Sample needs a Nvidia GPU with Cuda support (with some tiny modifcation the example works also on non cuda devices)
 - Windows

 ## Install